Audit Logging¶

 To use the Audit Log Service API, after enabling audit logging for the organization (described earlier on this page), follow these steps:

-- Retrieve an authentication token using the User Service Controller API.
+Retrieve an authentication token using the User Service Controller API.
 This token is required in order to use the Audit Log Service API.

-- Retrieve logs using the Audit Log Service API.
+Retrieve logs using the Audit Log Service API.

-Retrieving an Authentication Token¶
+Retrieve an Authentication Token¶

-Retrieving an authentication token requires the use of the User Service Controller API.
 An example request showing logging in to the NA region and retrieving the authorization token:

 curl --location --request PUT 'https://na-east.jitterbit.com/jitterbit-cloud-restful-service/user/login' \